 Vehicle population and average vehicle age

-The global vehicle population, measured as the number of passenger cars and light commercial vehicles, rose by 3.9% to approx. 1.3 billion in 2017 (IHS, February 2018), and the average vehicle age increased slightly to 9.5 years.
+Based on preliminary estimates, the global vehicle population, measured as the number of passenger cars and light commercial vehicles up to 3.5 tons in weight, rose by 3.6% to just under 1.4 billion in 2018 (IHS Markit, February 2019), and the average vehicle age remained unchanged at 9.7 years.

-The Schaeffler Group uses various materials, especially various types of steel, aluminum, zinc, as well as plastics and lubricants.
+The Schaeffler Group uses various materials, especially different types of steel, aluminum, copper, as well as plastics and lubricants.
 Commodity market price trends affect the Schaeffler Group’s cost to varying degrees and in some instances with some delay, depending on the terms of the relevant supplier contracts.

 Steel is used to manufacture rolling bearings and automotive components.
-Depending on the source region, average prices for cold- and hot-rolled steel increased by between approx. 13 to just under 40% compared to prior year.
-The price of metallurgical coal, an important input material for steel and especially carbon-based castings, rose by approx. 30%.
+Depending on the source region, annual averages of prices for cold- and hot-rolled steel increased by between just under 1 to just over 34% compared to the prior year, with the highest price increase occurring in the U.S. as a result of the newly-introduced punitive tariffs on steel imports.

-The Schaeffler Group uses plastics, for instance to produce cages for rolling bearings, as lubricants designed to reduce friction in components, and as preservatives.
+The Schaeffler Group uses plastics, for instance to produce cages for rolling bearings, and lubricants serve to reduce friction in components and as preservatives.
 Plastics and lubricants are often made based on crude oil.
-Increased demand and the continuation of the OPEC agreement on limiting production volumes brought the crude oil price to its highest level in two years.
-The annual average was still just under 25% higher than the prior year average.
-Based on the ICIS Global Petrochemical Index (IPEX), average prices of processed petrochemical products, including the plastics used by the Schaeffler Group, rose by over 15% compared to the prior year average.
+The price of Brent crude oil rose to more than USD 86 in October 2018, its highest level in four years, but dropped again considerably by year-end, partly because a number of oil-producing countries significantly increased production.
+The annual price average was more than 30% higher than the prior year level.
+Based on the ICIS Global Petrochemical Index (IPEX), annual price averages of processed petrochemical products, including the plastics used by the Schaeffler Group, rose by over 6% compared to the prior year level.